-Create your own superhero character.
-Answer our call, don the VR headsets, gloves and superpowers to destroy an alternative Melbourne before it swallows our own city in a cloud of anti-matter!
+Create your own superhero character and answer our call.
+Equip your VR headsets, gloves and superpowers to destroy an alternative Melbourne before it swallows our own city in a cloud of anti-matter!

 A collaboration between ACMI, Swinburne University, celebrated technology artist Stuart Campbell aka SUTU and award-winning VR studio VISITOR.